 With more than 40 years of experience, the Law Offices of Raoul Severo possess the skills and means required to guide you step by step through all the legal procedures and get the best deal possible.
-Please do not hesitate to contact us for a free initial consultation.
+Please do not hesitate to contact us for an initial consultation.

 Last but not least, by reading this article you are entitled to use one of our criminal lawyer coupon codes that will grant you a discount and a free assessment of your case.
 Just send us a message including the code: CriminalOffense_5-20